World Plants Logo

 Leaf Description

 Leaves are thick and firm, rather leathery and shiny.
 Younger leaves can be spirally arranged, hanging in a pendulous form.
-Leaves are up to 11 x 5 cm, Catha leaves are hairless and have a single blade.
+Leaves are up to 11 × 5 cm; Catha leaves are hairless and have a single blade.
 In autumn, the deciduous tree leaves may turn an attractive yellow with evenly serrated wavy margins.
 These serrations point towards the apex.
-Venation is easier to observe under a magnifying glass since veins in the leaves are not deeply visible, they are said to be lateral.
+Venation is easier to observe under a magnifying glass, since veins in the leaves are not deeply visible.
+They are said to be lateral.

 Flower Description